 6. International transfer of Personal Data

-We may transfer your Personal Data to a third party in countries outside the country in which it was originally collected for further processing in accordance with the purposes set out above.
-In particular, your Personal Data may be transferred throughout our group and to our outsourced service providers located abroad.
+We may transfer your Personal Data to a third party in countries in the European Economic Area, outside the country in which it was originally collected for further processing in accordance with the purposes set out above.
+In particular, your Personal Data may be transferred throughout our group and to our outsourced service providers located in countries in the European Economic Area.
 In these circumstances we will, as required by applicable law, ensure that your privacy rights are adequately protected by appropriate technical, organisation, contractual or other lawful means.
-Please contact contact Essentic for a copy of the safeguards which we have put in place to protect your Personal Data and privacy rights in these circumstances.
+Please contact Essentic for a copy of the safeguards which we have put in place to protect your Personal Data and privacy rights in these circumstances.

 7. Retention of Personal Data

-Your Personal Data will be retained until your last use of our services and normally for a period of 12 months thereafter, unless longer retention is required by applicable local law or where we have a legitimate and lawful purpose to do so.
-However, we will not retain beyond this period any of your Personal Data that is no longer required for the purposes set out in this Policy.
+Your Personal Data will be retained until your last use of our services and normally for a period of 12 months thereafter, unless longer retention is required by applicable local law.
+However, we will not retain beyond this period any of your Personal Data that is no longer required for the purposes set out in this Policy unless required by applicable local law.
 The retention of your Personal Data will be subject to periodic review.

 We may keep an anonymised form of your Personal Data, which will no longer refer to you, for statistical purposes without time limits, to the extent that we have a legitimate and lawful interest in doing so.

-Please contact us at contact Essentic if you would further details about our data retention periods.
+Please contact Essentic if you would like further details about our data retention periods.